hassancodeshub/SpendWise/README.md

 Traditional expense trackers show where money was spent, but they don't help students make spending decisions.

-💡 Solution
+## 💡 Solution

 SpendWise acts as a personal financial assistant by:

 - Calculating a safe daily/weekly spending limit from what's left
-- Tracking how many days this month had zero spending
+- Rolling over unspent money to the next month to reward saving habits
 - Letting users check if a purchase is affordable before buying it
 - Flagging overspending and junk-food spending patterns
-- Letting users set and track savings goals
+- Letting users calculate the exact daily pace needed to hit a savings goal

 ---

-✨ Features
+## ✨ Features

-📊 Smart Dashboard
+### 📊 Smart Dashboard

 View:

-- Monthly Budget (base budget + funds added this month)
+- Total Available Pool (historical rolled-over savings + funds added this month)
 - Total Spent (this month)
 - Remaining Balance
 - Safe Daily Budget / Safe Weekly Budget